 Phase 2B has been initiated as of May 2011 by the Roche-GENIVAR Joint Venture.
-Phase 2B of the Study is to be completed in 2012, and per the Study Design developed in Phase 2A by Delcan/AECOM.
+Phase 2B of the Study is to be completed in 2012, and environmental approvals are currently scheduled to be completed in December 2013.
+The Work Plan includes four rounds of consultation as per the Study Design developed in Phase 2A by Delcan/AECOM.